sap-tutorials/sap-mobile-development-kit/tutorials/cp-mobile-dev-kit-quick-start/cp-mobile-dev-kit-quick-start.md

 >There is a [limit of total 10 user registrations per app in trial accounts](https://help.sap.com/viewer/468990a67780424a9e66eb096d4345bb/Cloud/en-US/16439fd40a014138abc5dc262e816be5.html).

 After you accept the app update, you will see the list of entities on the **Main** page, **Logout**, **Sync**, and **Update** options at bottom of the page and Offline store will be initialized.
-Tap any entity, it navigates to a list page.
-If you select one of the items, the detail page will be displayed where you can create, update, delete the record.
+Tap any entity, it navigates to a list page where you can create a new record.
+If you select one of the items, the detail page will be  displayed where you can update and delete the record.
 This record gets saved to offline request queue database.
 You can navigate back to main page and press **Sync** to upload any local changes to the backend.
 Once the upload is successful, it will also download the data from the backend to the offline store to have the same dataset on both sides.

 ![MDK](img-5.3.gif)